-- 1. Start a Variations window from the Font window.

-- 2. Select Edit! in the Font window.

-- 3. Change the Hor. and Ver. scale fields:

-- scale = (desired raster height)/(current raster height) OR scale = (desired point size)/current point size)
+- 1. Start a Variations window from the Font window. - Select Edit! in the Font window. - 3.
+Change the Hor. and Ver. scale fields: - a.
+Calculate the scale value with one of these formulas: - scale = (desired raster height)/(current raster height) - scale = (desired point size)/(current point size)

-4. Select the Scale! command in the Variations window.
+- Enter the number calculated in step a, into Hor, and Ver. scale fields. - 4.
+Select the Scale! command in the Variations window.